SUSHEE PERUMAL, B.ENG, MBA

 The vision and persistence to succeed gave my family enough to immigrate overseas ending up in Scarborough, Ontario.
 Canada was a great launching point for the "American Dream" where I became an entrepreneur in my early teens.

 I saw this play out with the rest of my extended family.
 My aunts, uncles and cousins - all starting out at the bottom - were achieving success.
-My cousins become doctors, engineers and successful business people.
+My cousins became doctors, engineers and successful business people.
 One cousin even became an ambassador.
 No peer pressure, right?
 (Especially from Indian families.)
 I had no brothers or sisters I could deflect my moral responsibility to become a success.

 Luckily, my upbringing raised me to have the confidence that anything I set my mind to is possible.
 My aptitude for learning and applying knowledge made me an entrepreneur in my early teens.
 I was assembling computers, fixing networks and servers at school and even teachers were dropping their computers off at my home to get them fixed (they got in trouble with the principal for coming to my home).
 I ran a business as a 'fixer' of any hardware or software problem - nothing was impossible to fix.
 By the time I graduated from high school I saved up enough to go to university for Engineering.